6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

 \subsection{Software Structure and Functions}

-A software platform structure of BUPTCMG-6G is illustrated in Fig. \ref{fig_CMG1}.
+The software platform structure of BUPTCMCCCMG-IMT2030 is illustrated in Fig.~\ref{fig_CMG1}.
 The software consists of three modules: configuration, simulation, and analysis.
-In Module I, the configuration module, system parameters, such as scenario, center frequency, and bandwidth, is defined.
-In Module II, the simulation module, BUPTCMG-6G, performs a simulation and generates a series of channel parameters.
-In Module III, the analysis module, simulation results are analyzed and shown in numerical and graphical formats.
-A stepwise description of the simulation is given as follows.
+In Module I, the configuration module and system parameters, such as the scenario, center frequency, and bandwidth, are defined.
+In Module II, the simulation module, BUPTCMCCCMG-IMT2030, performs a simulation and generates a series of channel parameters.
+In Module III, the analysis module, simulation results are analyzed and presented in numerical and graphical formats.
+A stepwise description of the simulation is given below.

-\subsubsection{Module I--Configuration}
+\subsubsection{Module I: Configuration}

 In the configuration module, there are two types of configurations: general configurations and 6G feature configurations.
-General configurations include basic system parameters for a complete simulation, including the scenario, center frequency, bandwidth, positions of BS and UE, antenna type and layout, and mobility of UE.
+The general configurations include basic system parameters for a complete simulation, including the scenario, center frequency, bandwidth, positions of the BS and UE, antenna type and layout, and mobility of the UE.
 6G feature configurations are a series of parameters for new channel features for 6G.
-Various 6G channel features are supported, including an extension of fast-fading parameters and sparsity characteristics for the THz channel, near-field and SnS characteristics for the E-MIMO channel, and other features for channels, i.e., SAGIN, ISAC, and RIS.
+Various 6G channel features are supported, including an extension of fast-fading parameters and sparsity characteristics for the THz channel; near-field and SnS characteristics for the XL-MIMO channel; and other features for channels, i.e., SAGIN, ISAC, and RIS.

-\subsubsection{Module II--Simulation}
+\subsubsection{Module II: Simulation}

 The simulation module is divided into 2 segments: the basic simulation and modifications for 6G.
-The basic simulation framework follows that of the 5G standard GBSM channel model, as shown in Fig. \ref{fig_CMG1_1}.
+The basic simulation framework follows that of the 5G standard GBSM channel model, as shown in Fig.~\ref{fig_CMG1_1}.
 The realization of 6G features includes the modifications and extensions of the simulation steps.

-The basic simulation segment divides the simulation framework in Fig. \ref{fig_CMG1_1} into four parts.
+The basic simulation segment divides the simulation framework in Fig.~\ref{fig_CMG1_1} into four parts.
 Part 1 includes steps 1 and 2, which generate general parameters, such as the network layout and link state.
 Part 2 includes steps 3 and 4, which generate the path loss and large-scale distribution parameters.
 Part 3 includes steps 5-9, which are used to generate small-scale parameters, such as cluster delays, powers, and angles.
 Part 4 includes steps 10-12, which generate channel coefficients.